MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-446-oneLake-table-folder-not-removed.md

 ## Symptoms

-When you drop a table in the Data Warehouse, the folder in OneLake under Tables isn't removed and visible in OneLake explorer.
+After a user drops a table in the Data Warehouse using a TSQL query, the corresponding folder in OneLake, under Tables, isn't removed automatically and can't be dropped manually.

 ## Solutions and workarounds